-"If you really want a ride today, you're going to have to wait while I go drop something off at Beans & Berries", Max explained as he put his keys in the ignition.
+"If you really want a ride today, you're going to have to wait while I go drop something off at Beans & Berries", Max explained as he put his keys into the ignition.

 Only a minute of silence passes before Kyra starts thinking out loud.

 "I really need to get a job around here!
 I'm so sick of not having a car!
 Don't take this too personally Max, but you're kind of a bore to be around!
-I think you're a nice guy and all that, but a conversation with you is about as fun as watching the grass grow!"
+I think you're a nice guy and all that, but a conversation with you is about as fun as watching a 24-hour CNN newsreel!"

 "Thanks...", Max dryly replied.

-Fortunately for him they just pulled up by Beans and Berries.
+Fortunately for him they just pulled up to Beans and Berries.